7th heaven: Aussie McKeon leaves Tokyo with 7 swim medals

 “I feel like it has been a bit of a roller coaster getting a gold medal and trying to keep the emotions at bay,” McKeon said.
 “It will take a while to sink in because I’ve been focusing on myself to keep my cool.”

-McKeon leaves Tokyo with four golds and three bronze, tying the record for most medals won by a woman at a single games set by Soviet gymnast Maria Gorokhovskaya in 1952 in Helsinki.
+McKeon leaves Tokyo with four golds and three bronze, tying the record for most medals won by a woman at a single Games set by Soviet gymnast Maria Gorokhovskaya in 1952 in Helsinki.

+She became the most decorated Olympian in Australia’s history.
+McKeon has 11 career medals, eclipsing the record of nine that she shared for one day with swimming greats Ian Thorpe and Leisel Jones.

 “I’ve never really looked at the stats of medal counts,” she said.
 “It is an honor because I know I’ve worked so hard for it.”